solisgb/BHIMES/README.md

 The module where the swb is done is swb.py

-main and swb_test modules are independent and each one calls swb module
+bhimes and swb_test modules are modules where calls to swb module are made

-main calls functions in bhimes, where calls to swb are done
+xbhimes calls functions in bhimes, where calls to swb are made

 swb_test calls swb directly